ADSCIAN/ssalib/paper.md

 @broomhead_extracting_1986 and @vautard_singular_1989, applies to univariate
 time series.
 It consists of three major steps [@golyandina_singular_2020].The first step is the Time-Delayed Matrix Construction.
-The second step consists in a Singular Value Decomposition of the trajectory matrix.The BK-SSA approach is based on a time-delayed trajectory matrix with dimensions depending on the window parameter and the number of unit lags.
-This matrix consists of lagged copies of time series segments of a specified length, forming a Hankel matrix where the anti-diagonal values are equal.
+The second step consists in a Singular Value Decomposition of the trajectory matrix.
+The BK-SSA approach is based on a time-delayed trajectory matrix with dimensions depending on the window parameter and the number of unit lags.
+This matrix consists of lagged copies of time series segments of a specified length, forming a Hankel matrix, i.e., with equal anti-diagonal values.
 In contrast, the VG-SSA approach captures time dependencies by constructing a special type of covariance matrix that has a Toeplitz structure, meaning that its diagonal values are identical.
-The eigenvalues of the SVD depends on the variance captured by each mode, either composed of one (trend) or two (trend or pseudo-periodic cycles) eigenvectors (or components).
+The eigenvalues of the SVD depend on the variance captured by each mode, either composed of one (trend) or two (trend or pseudo-periodic cycles) eigenvectors (or components).
 In the third step, the eigenvectors are then grouped, for pseudo-periodic components, and their contributions to the